Our first stop was the Henry Ford Museum.

 When we arrived, we were greeted by members of Ford Canada.
 I was overwhelmed by the museum.
 We got a sneak peak at the Driving America Exhibition, that opens to the public on January 29th.
 There were not only Ford vehicles, but over 100 other cars, buses, airplanes, trains… of all makes and models, taking up 80,000 square feet!
 Throughout the exhibit are 60 cases of artifacts, 18 interactive 42-inch touchscreens offering a more in-depth experience beyond the museum floor.
 There was also a really cool diner that will soon be open to the public called Lamy’s Diner, complete with table-top juke-boxes at each booth.

-The Henry Museum is home to the Ford Quadricycle.
+The Henry Ford Museum is home to the Ford Quadricycle.
 This was the first vehicle developed by Henry Ford.
 Ford’s first car was a simple frame with an ethanol-powered engine and four bicycle wheels mounted on it.

 The highlight for me was seeing the US Presidential fleet…